Anding/N.I.G.E.-Machine/README.txt

 \System contains other design files that are not VHDL, such as the FORTH system software

 \Xilinx is treated slightly differently from the other folders.
 Xilinx ISE uses binary configuration files and also regenerates a significant number of intermediate files with each run.
 For these reasons it has been considered best NOT to version control the Xilinx ISE project files.
 They are placed in a separate folder (\Xilinx) that is referenced in .gitignore and taken outside the scope of version control.
-The supplied file Xilinx.zip is a reasonably updated snapshot of the project for the purpose of providing users with a starting point for ISE (see Getting Started)
+The supplied file Xilinx.zip is a reasonably updated snapshot of the project for the purpose of providing users with a starting point for ISE (see "Getting started")

 Possible next steps
 ===================

 * The file "\Resources\NIGE Machine EuroFORTH 2012.pdf" is a copy of the academic paper presented at EuroFORTH 2012 at Exeter College, Oxford.
-It contains a reasonably detailed explanation of the N.I.G.E.
-Machine with an example application, and is a good starting point for further review.
+It contains a fairly detailed explanation of the N.I.G.E.
+Machine with an example application for further review.

 * It is very much hoped that the N.I.G.E.
 Machine will find uses in its intended application of supporting the prototyping and use of experimental scientific hardware.
-If this applies to you, your initiative and contact will be warmly welcomed.
+If this applies to you, your initiative and contact would be warmly welcomed.
 In fact it may be possible to work together to configure the N.I.G.E.
 Machine for your intended application.

 * The project is under constant development.
 You are invited and encouraged to contribute!
 The preferred collaboration model via Github is a small team using the Shared Repository model rather than ad-hoc Fork and Pull (<https://help.github.com/articles/using-pull-requests>).